Embedded vs hosted images in email signatures

 By hosting images this way, you ensure that they aren’t embedded in the email, keeping the email lighter and often improving compatibility across devices and email clients.

 You need to consider how your customers/clients view the emails you send them.
+The right choice depends on how your recipients and your own users receive email.

 Start a free trial and see how easy it is to automate and scale email signatures across teams and devices.